 Q: Where does mold grow?

 A: Mold can be found everywhere, both indoors and outdoors.
-Usually, mold is found in damp areas, such as the basement or bathroom, as well as in the outdoor environment in grass, leaf piles, hay, and mulch.
+Usually, mold is found in damp areas, such as the basement or bathroom, as well as in the outdoor environment in grasses, leaf piles, hay, and mulch.

 Q: What are the basic steps to mold prevention?

 A: To prevent mold from growing, you will need to keep humidity levels below 40-45 percent.
 Start with measuring air moisture using a humidity meter (hygrometer).
-To maintain adequate moisture levels, allow good air circulation and use dehumidifiers and your AC system.
+To maintain adequate moisture levels, allow good air circulation, and use dehumidifiers and your AC system.